Understanding 2E Kids

 When testing for aptitude and learning disabilities, you may find that 2E children are smart, although struggling.
 If your child fits under this description, you should explore until you’re clear about everything that’s going on.

-In general, parents have a gut feel about it, but to be sure, they seek clarity by getting professional testing performed by a neuropsychologist or a diagnostician who will test for the child’s learning problems and giftedness.
+In general, parents have a gut feeling about it, but to be sure, they seek clarity by getting professional testing performed by a neuropsychologist or a diagnostician who will test for the child’s learning problems and giftedness.
 Some schools also offer testing to determine if their services would help.

-You can also research on the following tests, WAIS III, WISC IV, Woodcock-Johnson, Stanford Binet, UNIT, DAS, NNAT, Ravens Progressive Matrices, and K-TEA/NU.
-Regardless of how you choose to test your child, it is important that the diagnostician is in constant consultation with the family after the testing.
+Regardless of how you test your child, the diagnostician should offer a consultation with the family after the testing.
 This way, all the family’s questions will be answered thoroughly.

 What Are Discrepancies?